 Most courses involve more than one component of assessment.
 In order to determine the overall Grade for a course, the individual component grades must be aggregated taking account of the relative weightings of each component.
 Candidates must be made aware of the relative weightings of each component at the outset of the course.

 Each Grade on the University CGS is associated with a numerical Grade Point (0-22).
 These Grade Points are used for the purposes of aggregation.
-By aggregating the Grade Points, and rounding to the nearest whole number, the overall Grade for the course can be determined.
+By aggregating the Grade Points the overall Grade for the course (to two decimal places) can be determined.
 An illustrative example is given below.

 A course has two essays each weighted 20% and one exam weighted 60%, the Grades for which are B2, A3 and C1 respectively.
 The overall Grade for the course would be determined as follows: